Martin-ITT/MS3-Code_Institute/Readme.md

 Front-end

 In Vino Veritas contains structured navbar for easy navigation.
 Following links are displayed when no user is logged in.
-First link - In Vino Veritas - brings user to index page providing quote of the day.
-Second link - Random Quote displays randomly generated quote every time clicked.
-Third link - All quotes - navigates to page displaying all quotes in database, sort funcionality, a search bar and how many users likes certain qoute.
-Third link brings user to log in page and fourth provides the user registration form.
+First link - *In Vino Veritas* - brings user to index page providing date and quote for the day.
+Second link - *Random Quote* displays randomly generated quote every time clicked.
+Third link - *All quotes* - navigates to page displaying all quotes in database, sort funcionality, a search bar.
+Fourht link brings user to *log in* page and fifth provides the user *registration* form.
 When user is logged in the first three links remain the same.
 There is added funcionality for user to like or unlike quote on the all quotes page.
-Fourth link reads - My qoutes - which displays qoutes added by user.
+Fourth link reads - *My qoutes* - which displays qoutes added by user.
 Add a new qoute, edit and delete funcionality is also on the same page.
-Fifth link - Favourite Quotes - return page with quotes which user likes.
-On the next page - Profile - can users change password or completely delete their account.
-Last one - Log Out - terminates user session and returnes to Log In page.
+Fifth link - *Favourite Quotes* - returns page with quotes which user likes.
+The next link - *Profile* - brings users to profile page where they can change password or completely delete their account.
+Last one - *Log Out* - terminates user session and returnes to Log In page.
-When admin is logged in the navbar also containes Manage Authors link to maintain the Authors database.
+When admin is logged in the navbar also containes *Manage Authors* link to maintain the Authors database.
 Same as navbar, every page displays consistent footer with Copyright section on a left side.
 The right corner contains a name of user who is curently logged in.
 A message "No user logged in" reads if no active user is loged in.

 Back-end

-Database is devided into three main sections - Users, Quotes and Authors.
+Database is divided into three main sections - Users, Quotes and Authors.

 ### Users
 | Key        |Type of   | Info                          |